Skip to main content

 Download and configure KakaoCloud authentication client

-Download the KakaoCloud authentication client, then grant execution permissions to the client.
-After that, navigate to the directory where the authentication client is located.
+Download the KakaoCloud authentication client, grant execution permissions, and then navigate to the directory where the authentication client is located.

 sudo chmod +x ${IAM_FILE_PATH}